 If you made a voluntary contribution in 2019-2020, but do not yet have an online account, click here to create one at no additional charge.
 VIP Digital Access includes access to all websites and online content.

-After a three hour long public hearing at a March 23 meeting, Thornton City Council passed a controversial zoning amendment for the Eastcreek Farm subdivision in north Thornton with a 5-3 vote.
+After a three hour long public hearing at a March 23 meeting, Thornton City Council passed a controversial zoning amendment on first reading for the Eastcreek Farm subdivision in north Thornton with a 5-3 vote.

 Mayor Jan Kulmann, Mayor Pro Tem Jessica Sandgren, and Councilors Julia Marvin, Angie Bedolla and Jacque Phillips voted for the amendment.
 Councilors Adam Matkowsky, David Acunto and Sam Nizam dissented.